 The Food and Agriculture Organization of the United Nations (FAO) is an international organization dedicated to addressing the global agricultural development challenges faced by its member nations.
 The FAO works to eliminate hunger, food insecurity and malnutrition; to make agriculture, forestry and fisheries more sustainable and productive; to reduce rural poverty; to enable inclusive and efficient agricultural and food systems; and to increase the resilience of the millions of people whose livelihoods depend on the production, marketing and consumption of natural resources.

 The FAO provides knowledge and information, and helps developing countries and countries in transition modernize and improve agriculture, forestry, and fisheries practices, ensuring good nutrition and food security for all.

 The New Partnership for Africa’s Development (NEPAD) is a technical body of the African Union.
 NEPAD’s focus is in providing unique opportunities for African countries to take full control of their development agenda, to work in close coordination together, and to effectively cooperate with international partners.

-More information on the Department of Rural Economy and Agriculture of the Africa Union and the NEPAD websites
+More information on Department of Rural Economy and Agriculture of Africa Union and the NEPAD websites.

 Argus is an independent media organisation with over 700 full time staff.
 It is headquartered in London and has offices in each of the world’s principal commodity centres.
 Its main activities comprise publishing market reports containing price assessments, market commentary and news, and business intelligence reports that analyse market and industry trends.